 “It’s five-thirty in the damn morning.”

-Steve laid his head against the window, determined to be calm, and bumped it when the bus started up again.
+He laid his head against the window, trying to doze, and bumped it when the bus started up again.
 He was just getting settled and almost comfortable, when the bus stopped with another lurch.
 The Mexicans sprang up and left.
 Rei dragged up and followed them.
 “Come on,” he said as he went through the door, not bothering to look back.
+Steve felt both anxious and resentful.
+Rei had begged him to come along and was now being a surly asshole, as if resigned to imminent misery.
+What hell had he roped Steve into sharing?

-Last off, Steve thanked the bus driver, a large middle-aged woman in a red windbreaker, and emerged on a drive lined with horse chestnuts.
+Last off, Steve nervously thanked the bus driver, a large middle-aged woman in a red windbreaker, and emerged on a drive lined with horse chestnuts.
 The avenue led to a small blue clapboard rambler with a large old barn to the left.
-Through the line of trunks, he could see acres of well-groomed strawberry bushes marching uphill past the barn.
+Through the line of trunks, he could see acres of well-groomed strawberry bushes marching up a gentle slope past the barn.
 A stand of tall fir trees glowered beyond them.
-Sun lit their tops.
+Sunlight burned on their tops.

 “Hi, Steve.”
 The man had a Japanese accent.
 He kept his hands in the pockets of his windbreaker.
 “You a good worker?”
 He didn’t wait for the answer.
 “No fooling around, okay?
 We have problems before with city boys goofing off throwing berries.
 We kick your butt out.”
 He smiled.